david-davidson/linktagger.py/README.md

 ![Windows screenshot](screenshots/3.png)

-In Unix terminals, put quotation marks around what you&rsquo;re tagging if you&rsquo;re tagging wildcards recursively&mdash;that way the shell won&rsquo;t expand the wildcards before the script can.
+In Unix terminals, put quotation marks around the target files if you&rsquo;re tagging wildcards recursively&mdash;that way the shell won&rsquo;t expand the wildcards before the script can.

 ![cygwin screenshot](screenshots/2.png)